Eppo-exp/eppo-docs/docs/feature-flagging/randomization-sdk/client-sdks/javascript.md

 };
 ```

-The SDK will invoke the `logAssignment` function from the above example every time a variation is assigned.
-The below table shows the information contained in the `assignment` object passed to this function:
+The SDK will invoke the `logAssignment` function with an `assignment` object that contains the following fields:

 | Field | Description | Example |
 | --------- | ------- | ---------- |